 If you are from the “New World” North America like me, where all the buildings were built in the 1970s onwards, you will appreciate the charm of Paris.

-Baron Haussman, the architect chosen by Napolean III, clearly knew what he was doing.
+Baron Haussmann, the architect chosen by Napoleon III, clearly knew what he was doing.

-Ornate moldings, tall ceilings, elongated windows that are meant to be thrown open, the charm of these 18th-century buildings is undeniable.
-And when you imagine all the history, events and personalities that these walls have witnessed, well we just have nothing like this in North America.
-(History is a mixed bag though, we certainly don’t want the Nazis invading New York or Toronto!)
+And when you imagine all the history, events, and personalities that these walls have witnessed, well we just have nothing like this in North America.
+(History is a mixed bag though, we certainly don’t want the foreign armies invading New York or Toronto!)